Take a step towards community.

 Kids

-Here's al!l that's happening in our Kids Ministry!
+Here's what's happening in our Kids Ministry!

 -